veox/lll-multisend/contracts/README.md

 The `factory` contract has been moved to the [`lll-creation-patterns`][lcp] repo and renamed to `stamping-press`.

+Same goes for `cloning-vat` - it hasn't been renamed.

 Sorry for the broken links!
-The last commit to have it is `6d7ea234`: on [gitlab][commit] or [github][backup] (backup).
+The last commit to have them is `6d7ea234`: on [gitlab][commit] or [github][backup] (backup).

 [lcp]: https://gitlab.com/veox/lll-creation-patterns